jessefreeman/GameCreator/Docs/Rendering/ClearingTheDisplay.md

 # Clearing The Display

 When you create a new project without any code in it, the display simply shows the background color.
-This default color is magenta (#FF00FF).
-This color is displayed whenever a color value is out of range.
+This default color is 0 which is the first color in the Color Chip.
+If the color is out of range, magenta (#FF00FF) will be shown in its place.

 ![image alt text](images/ClearingTheDisplay_image_0.png)

-Since the background color is set to -1 by default, you are not able to display much else.
-You can always override the default background color in the Tilemap Tool.
+You can always override the default background by calling `BackgroundColor(colorID)` in your code or by changing it in the Chip Editor.

 ![image alt text](images/ClearingTheDisplay_image_1.png)

 Now if you refresh the game, you can see the new color.
-However, it is important to note that the display is not rendering anything new.
-You have to tell the renderer it needs to display pixel data.
-The easiest way to do this is by calling `Clear()`.
+In order to see the background color, you’ll need to tell the renderer to clear the screen.
+The easiest way to do this is by calling `Clear()`at the beginning of your game’s `Draw()` method.

 ![image alt text](images/ClearingTheDisplay_image_2.png)